Area of Emphasis

 Mr. Power graduated, cum laude, from Washington and Lee University with his B.A.in Economics in 1983.
 He received his M.B.A from the West Virginia University College of Business and Economics in 1985 and his J.D. from the West Virginia University College of Law in 1986.

 Memberships and Affiliations

-Mr. Power has been ranked among West Virginia’s top natural resources and environmental lawyers in Chambers USA’s America’s Leading Business Lawyers.
-He has been listed in The Best Lawyers of America© in the Environmental Law Section since 2003; Natural Resources Law Section since 2006; Mining Law Section since 2008; Energy Law Section since 2009; and Litigation – Environmental, Litigation – Land Use and Zoning, Litigation – Municipal, and Oil and Gas Law sections since 2011 by BL Rankings.
-Mr. Power was recognized as the Best Lawyers® 2019 Environmental Law “Lawyer of the Year,” 2020 Litigation – Environmental Law “Lawyer of the Year” and 2021 Natural Resources Law “Lawyer of the Year” in Charleston, W.Va.
-He has been selected to the West Virginia Super Lawyers list (Thomson Reuters) since 2007.
+Mr. Power has been ranked among West Virginia’s top natural resources and environmental lawyers in Chambers and Partners’ Chambers USA Guide.
+He has been listed in The Best Lawyers of America© in the Environmental Law Section since 2003; Natural Resources Law Section since 2006; Mining Law Section since 2008; Energy Law Section since 2009; Litigation – Environmental, Litigation – Land Use and Zoning, Litigation – Municipal, and Oil and Gas Law sections since 2011; and Arbitration, Commercial Litigation and Litigation – Regulatory Enforcement (SEC, Telecom, Energy) sections for 2024 by BL Rankings.
+Mr. Power was recognized as the Best Lawyers® 2020 Litigation – Environmental Law “Lawyer of the Year,” 2021 Natural Resources Law “Lawyer of the Year,” and 2024 Mining Law “Lawyer of the Year” in Charleston, W.Va.
+He was selected to the 2007-2022 West Virginia Super Lawyers lists (Thomson Reuters).
 Mr. Power is rated “AV Preeminent” (scoring 5 out of 5 – the highest rating for legal ability and ethical standards) by the Martindale-Hubbell Peer Review Rating System.